citelao/sensible/vpn.md

 For some people, VPNs can also **hide important metadata**.
 Because VPNs encrypt all of your messages in their entirety, all the info within them is hidden---including metadata.
 For practical examples of what you can "leak" with metadata, see Muehlstein et al. and its citations 7--46 {% cite muehlstein2016analyzing -A %}.

 <aside class="sidenote">
-Despite how dire "metadata" may seem, I don't think that it's *generally* a problem.
+Despite how dire "leaking metadata" may seem, I don't think that it's *generally* a problem.

 For HTTPS you leak: your IP address, the destination website name ("reddit.com"), **that** you are talking, and a rough estimate of your request's size.